andreaskielkopf/BackSnap/gallery/install_en.md

 or
 `tricen -S pv`

-## 3. Install `BackSnap`
+## 3. Install `BackSnap` for timeshift
 The installation must be done as root (or with sudo).
 It should be done in such a way that BackSnap is accessible in both **root**'s `$PATH` and **user**'s `$PATH`.

 `echo $PATH`
 #### in /usr/local/bin
 If `/usr/local/bin` is in your path, it's easiest to install BackSnap there.

-`sudo wget https://github.com/andreaskielkopf/BackSnap/raw/master/backsnap -O /usr/local/bin/backsnap`
+`sudo wget https://github.com/andreaskielkopf/BackSnap/raw/timeshift/backsnap -O /usr/local/bin/backsnap`

 Make BackSnap executable